Christine Baranski: Stage

 Baranski made her off-Broadway debut in Coming Attractions at Playwrights Horizons in 1980, and has appeared in several off-Broadway productions at the Manhattan Theatre Club, starting with Sally and Marsha in 1982.
 She was in the original 1983 off-Broadway version of Sunday in the Park with George, but did not participate in the show's later Broadway run.
 Baranski made her Broadway debut in Hide & Seek in 1980.
-For her next Broadway performance, in Tom Stoppard's The Real Thing, she won the 1984 Tony Award Best Featured Actress in a Play.
-Other Broadway credits include Hurlyburly, The House of Blue Leaves, Rumors (for which she won her second Tony), Regrets Only, Nick & Nora, and the Encores! concert staging of Follies.
+For her next Broadway performance, she played Charlotte in Tom Stoppard's The Real Thing, winning the Drama Desk Award for Outstanding Featured Actress in a Play and Tony Award for Best Featured Actress in a Play.
+She next replaced Judith Ivey as Bonnie in Hurlyburly, mistress Bunny Flingus in the original Broadway production of The House of Blue Leaves, Chris Gorman in Rumors (for which she won her second Tony), Regrets Only, Nick & Nora, and the Encores! concert staging of Follies.
+In 1992, she starred as Chloe in the original production of Terrence McNally's Lips Together, Teeth Apart, about two straight couples who spend a weekend in a gay community over the Fourth of July weekend.
+She won her second Drama Desk Award.

 At the Kennedy Center in Washington, D.C., Baranski starred as Mrs. Lovett in Sweeney Todd in 2002 (for which she won the 2003 Helen Hayes Award for Outstanding Actress in a Musical) and as the title character in Mame in 2006.
 In her first Broadway production since 1991, Baranski was featured as the maid Berthe in the 2008 revival of Boeing Boeing.
-The show garnered two Tony Awards, one for Best Revival of a Play and the other for Best Actor (Mark Rylance).
-The original cast was Bradley Whitford (Bernard), Kathryn Hahn (Gloria), Christine Baranski (Berthe), Gina Gershon (Gabriella), and Mary McCormack (Gretchen).
-The show closed on January 4, 2009.
+The show garnered two Tony Awards (Best Revival of a Play and Best Actor in a Play for Mark Rylance).
+The original cast included Bradley Whitford (Bernard), Kathryn Hahn (Gloria), Christine Baranski (Berthe), Gina Gershon (Gabriella), and Mary McCormack (Gretchen).
+The show closed on January 4, 2009, after 17 previews and 279 performances.

 Baranski also appeared in a one-night-only concert benefit performance of Stephen Sondheim's A Little Night Music for Roundabout Theatre Company as Countess Charlotte Malcolm on January 12, 2009.
 The cast included Vanessa Redgrave, Natasha Richardson, Victor Garber and Marc Kudisch.
-Baranski has won both the Tony Award and Drama Desk Awards twice.
 In 2018, she was inducted into the American Theater Hall of Fame.

+Baranski is due to make her first West End appearance in a production of Hay Fever in September 2026, which she described as a "dream come true".